Pinpoint tests of the instrument cluster

 No

 CHECK the condition of the bulb.
-For more information, refer to Instrument panel available in this section.
+For more information, refer to Instrument Cluster in this section.
 If the bulb is OK, INSTALL a new instrument cluster.
-Check the correct operation of the system.
+Check the system for proper operation.

 I2: CHECKING THE PRESENCE OF A ROUTE COMPUTER